PaulEhrhardt/rustygreetings_ios_android/README.md

 `rustup target add aarch64-linux-android armv7-linux-androideabi i686-linux-android`

-In lack of an universal library like on iOS a separate one has to be created for each target:
+There are no universal libraries for Android.
+Hence, separate libs for each target have to be created:

 ```
 cd cargo